mayanksingh2298/shake-to-switch/README.md

 5. That's it.
 You can give your device a flick to convey signals to the server.

 ### How it works?
-1. Upon receiving a signal, the server scans the applications running on your system for the supported applications and select the one with the highest priority.
+1. Upon receiving a signal from the phone, the server scans the applications running on your system for the supported applications and select the one with the highest priority.
 2. If that application is not a focussed or active window, we bring that into focus, perform the action and then minimize it.
 3. If that application was already in focus, we simply do the required task.